dearrudam/java-studies/java-articles/make-developers-life-easier-with-smart-builders/src/main/java/README.md

 ### The traditional approach: Telescoping constructors

 A common approach to object creation is to provide multiple constructors with different numbers of parameters.
-Each constructor calls another constructor with the required parameters and sets the optional parameters to default values.
+Each constructor calls application constructor with the required parameters and sets the optional parameters to default values.
 It's called **telescoping constructors**.
 You can use this approach on any java class, including Java Records.

 Let's try to follow this approach.
 Let's see them.